Bogd Khanate of Mongolia: Conclusion

 The late Qing government had embarked on a grand plan, the "New Policies", aimed at greater integration of Mongolia with the rest of China and opened Han colonization and agricultural settlement.
 Many Mongols considered this act as a violation of the old agreements when they recognized authority of the Manchu dynasty, particularly the preservation of traditional social order on Mongol lands, and thus began to seek independence.
 The collapse of the Qing dynasty in 1911, conducted under the nationalistic catchwords of the Han Chinese, led to the formation of the Republic of China; later the initial concept was called "Five Races Under One Union".
 The newly founded Chinese state laid claim to all imperial territory, including Mongolia.
 Mongolian officials were clear that their subordination was to the Qing monarch and thus owed no allegiance to the new Chinese republic.
 While some Inner Mongols showed willingness to join the Republic of China, Outer Mongols, together with part of Inner Mongolia, declared independence from China.
-The Outer Mongols were helped by the White Russian troops of Baron R.F. von Ungern-Sternberg incursions following the Russian Revolution of 1917.
+The Russian-Mongolian Agreement of 1912 was the first international agreement of new Mongolia.
+In terms of content, method of elaboration and conclusion, it was a document on the recognition of an independent state.
+By signing it Russia recognized Mongolia's negotiability and international legal personality.
+The tripartite 1915 Agreement, which replaced the 1912 Agreement, incorporated important provisions of the latter.
+According to the vew of the Russian Foreign Ministry, this Agreement recognized the statehood of Mongolia and her autonomy under purely formal suzerainty of China.
+The Outer Mongols were helped by the White Russian troops of Baron Ungern incursions following the Russian Revolution of 1917.
 The abolition of Mongolian autonomy by Xu Shuzheng in 1919 reawakened the Mongolian national independence movement.
 Two small resistance groups formed, later to become the Mongolian People's Party (renamed the Mongolian People's Revolutionary Party), which sought independence and Soviet cooperation.

 It was proposed that Zhang Zuolin's domain (the Chinese "Three Eastern Provinces") take Outer Mongolia under its administration by the Bogda Khan and Bodo in 1922 after pro-Soviet Mongolian Communists seized control of Outer Mongolia.